This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Hello!
 Who are you?
 And tell us a little bit more about your diabetes.

-Hey everyone!
-My name is Carolina Fernández Dominé.
-I’m 40 years old and currently living in Toulouse, France.
-I have Type 1 diabetes for a total of 1 year.I was born in Argentina and I live in France.
-I am an Engineer and a globetrotter, I love sports and languages!
-Pierre and I got married 4 years ago and he is the best T3D I could ever ask for!
+I was born in Argentina and I live in France.
+I am an Engineer and a globetrotter; I love sports and languages!
+Pierre and I got married 4 years ago, and he is the best T3D I have ever asked for!

-My diabetes was discovered in July 2019, I was very shocked.
-Actually, I realized I did not know anyone and I was not sure to know much more than “Diabetics don’t eat sugar”.
+My diabetes was discovered in July 2019; I was very shocked.
+Actually, I realized I did not know anyone, and I was not sure to know much more than “Diabetics don’t eat sugar”.

-My parents did not really accept my diabetes, we argued during Christmas on FaceTime because it was like a bad word to them and they were not understanding that it can’t be dissociated.
+My parents did not really accept my diabetes, we argued during Christmas on FaceTime because it was like a bad word to them, and they were not understanding that it can’t be dissociated.
 My diabetes and I are one!
-Now it’s much better and they have been very supportive when I was switching my treatment to the insulin pump.
+Now, it’s much better, and they have been very supportive when I was switching my treatment to the insulin pump.
 However, I have the impression that once we are together they will keep telling me; “eat some more, you can do an exception, can’t you?”
 Grrrrr…

 “I’ve never thought this could happen to me, being this old.”